-California Civil Code Section 1793.22(b) presumes that the manufacturer has had a reasonable number of attempts to conform the vehicle to its applicable express warranties if, within the first 18 months of ownership of a new vehicle or the first 29,000 km (18,000 miles), whichever occurs first:
+California Civil Code Section 1793.22(b) presumes that the manufacturer has had a reasonable number of attempts to conform the vehicle to its applicable express warranties if, within the first 18 months of ownership of a new vehicle or the first 18,000 miles (29,000 km), whichever occurs first:

-- 1. Two or more repair attempts are made on the same nonconformity likely to cause death or serious bodily injury OR - 2.
-Four or more repair attempts are made on the same nonconformity (a defect or condition that substantially impairs the use, value or safety of the vehicle) $\rm OR$

-3. The vehicle is out of service for repair of nonconformities for a total of more than 30 calendar days (not necessarily all at one time)
+- 1. Two or more repair attempts are made on the same non-conformity likely to cause death or serious bodily injury OR - 2.
+Four or more repair attempts are made on the same nonconformity (a defect or condition that substantially impairs the use, value or safety of the vehicle) OR - 3.
+The vehicle is out of service for repair of nonconformities for a total of more than 30 calendar days (not necessarily all at one time)